 Find out more about the range of courses we offer.

 The NHS Business Services Authority has set up a Learning Support Fund (LSF) to help with some of the expenses that can be incurred as part of training to be a healthcare professional*, particularly costs incurred due to those all-important placements, such as travel expenses or dual accommodation costs if you have to live away from your usual address/university while on placement.
 The LSF covers all the courses in the list which receive at least £5,000 a year funding.

 If you have children, support for childcare costs is available from the LSF through Parental Support.
 You can apply for up to £2,000 per year if you’re on a full-time course.

 The Exceptional Support Fund

 The NHS has an Exceptional Support Fund (ESF) which you can apply to if you experience severe and genuine financial difficulty during your course and there are no other sources of funding available to you.
 Your application can result in a grant of up to £3,000 a year should your financial situation become extremely difficult.

 Support from us

-We also offer advice, guidance and support through our Students Affairs service.
+We also offer advice, guidance and support through our Student support services.
 Our advisers, like Jackie Brophy, are based at City South Campus where you would study and can support you in accessing applicable financial support and childcare such as Adult Dependants Grant or Parents’ Learning Allowance.
 If you find you might benefit from support and guidance from us, visit your School Office who will refer you to the appropriate contacts for help.

 *All financial assistance from the LSF is subject to meeting eligibility criteria